Growing a vibrant

 Augusta Locally Grown helps local educators bring healthy-food classes to the public.
 This includes instruction in cooking, tasting, nutrition, canning, preserving, organic gardening, composting and backyard poultry raising.

 Augusta Locally Grown promotes the development of a vibrant food-growing community.
 This includes recruiting new farmers to our area and connecting existing farmers to customers, restaurants, markets and media.
-We are also help development a network of backyard growers throughout the CSRA.
+We also help development a network of backyard growers throughout the CSRA.

 Eating local foods supports the local economy.